Keso Dekker

 Set and costume designer

-Designer, author and historian Keso Dekker has created numerous works in the fields of art, fashion, design and dance.
-He designed sets and costumes for over six hundred theatre productions by dance and ballet companies worldwide.
-In the Netherlands, he worked with companies such as Dutch National Ballet, Nederlands Dans Theater, Scapino Ballet Rotterdam and Introdans.
+Designer, author and historian Keso Dekker has created an extensive body of work in the fields of art, fashion, design and dance.
+He has designed sets and costumes for more than six hundred productions by dance and ballet companies around the world.
+In the Netherlands, he has collaborated with Dutch National Ballet, Nederlands Dans Theater, Scapino Ballet Rotterdam and Introdans, among others.

-Dekker’s close relationship with Hans van Manen, with whom he has been collaborating regularly since 1978, plays a central role in his career.
-In addition, Dekker has been creating set and costume designs for choreographer Alexei Ratmansky since 2012 – when he took on the stage design for all ballets in Dutch National Ballet’s Present/s programme and collaborated with Ratmansky for the first time.
+Dekker’s close relationship with Hans van Manen – with whom he has frequently collaborated since 1978 – plays a central role in his career.
+Since 2012 – when he designed all the ballets for Dutch National Ballet’s Present/s programme and worked for the first time with Alexei Ratmansky – he has also regularly created set and costume designs for this world-renowned choreographer.

-Dekker received several awards for his works.
-He was awarded the Oeuvre Prize from the Foundation for Visual Arts, Design and Architecture in 2002 and the Prize from the Dutch Dance Days – for his great contribution to dance art in the Netherlands – one year later.
-In 2014, he won the European Taglioni Ballet Award in the category ‘Best European Ballet Desiginer’ for his designs for Massines Choreartium by the Bayerisches Staatsballett.
-He was named ‘God of Lycra’ by the Frankfurter Allgemeine Zeitung.
+Dekker has received several awards for his designs.
+In 2002, he was presented with the Oeuvre Prize of the Fund for Visual Arts, Design and Architecture, followed the next year by the Nederlandse Dansdagen Prize.
+In 2014, he won the first European Taglioni Award in the category ‘Best European Ballet Designer’, for his production of Choreartium with Bayerisches Staatsballett.
+The Frankfurter Allgemeine Zeitung once dubbed Dekker the “God of Lycra”.